openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetEnteringVehicleSeat.md

 - Returns -1 if the NPC is not entering any vehicle
 - This information is only valid while the NPC is in the entering process
-- Seat 0 is always the driver's seat

 ## Related Functions